 For this, I recommend using the Aeroplan website and check the dates and segments you want to fly to make sure it’s valid.

 I will provide concrete examples of each individual segment after the pandemic slows down.
 At the moment, flights are not operating normally and it’s hard to show you availability.

 After getting all the necessary information to build your Aeroplan mini-RTW, it’s time to call the Aeroplan call centre and book this itinerary!

 Make sure to note all the dates, airline carriers, times, and all the other important information before making your booking.
-The cost of booking your Aeroplan Mini-RTW is $30 over the phone but definitely worth it considering you’re flying to so many places.
+The cost of booking your Aeroplan Mini-RTW is $30 over the phone.
+But, it’s definitely worth it considering you’re flying to so many places.

-You’re basically going to give the Aeroplan call centre operator segment by segment of your customized Aeroplan mini-RTW itinerary.
+You’re basically going to feed the Aeroplan call centre operator each individual segment of your customized Aeroplan mini-RTW itinerary.

-After you’ve communicated with the operator your itinerary, they’ll piece it together for you and let you know if it’s valid or not.
+After you’ve communicated the operator receives your itinerary, they’ll piece it together for you and let you know if it’s valid or not.
 They can also help you find alternative routes if needed.
-I have heard of stories where it could take up to 2 hours and 30 minutes to piece together a very complicated itinerary.

 You are also allowed to change parts of your itinerary up to 2 hours before departure.
-So, if you need to make changes before or while you’re already travelling you can do just that.
+So, if you need to make any changes, you can do that.